Breakthrough/PySceneDetect/README.md

 You can download the file `testvideo.mp4` as well as the expected output `testvideo-results.txt` [from here](https://github.com/Breakthrough/PySceneDetect/tree/resources/tests).

-Current Status / Known Issues
+Current Status
 ----------------------------------------------------------

-As of version `0.1.0-alpha`, although fade in/outs are detected in videos, they are not interpolated into scenes.
-In addition, the results are displayed to `stdout`, and not in any particular timecode format.
-These issues will be addressed in the following version, before moving towards content-aware scene detection.
+See [the Releases page](https://github.com/Breakthrough/PySceneDetect/releases) for a list of all versions, changes, and download links.
+The latest stable release of PySceneDetect is `v0.2.0-alpha`.

-### Immediate Work
+### Current Features

+ - analyzes passed video file for changes in intensity/content (currently based on mean pixel value/brightness)
+ - detects fade-in and fade-out based on user-defined threshold
- - allow specification of an output file
+ - exports list of scenes to .CSV file (both timecodes and frame numbers)

+### In Process

  - export timecodes in multiple formats to match popular applications
      - `mkvmerge` format: `HH:MM:SS.nnnnn`, comma-separated
- - interpolate between fade in/outs to determine approximate scene cut time
+ - adaptive or user-defined bias for fade in/out interpolation

-### Future Plans
+### Planned Features

  - export scenes in chapter/XML format
- - adaptive or user-defined bias for fade in/out interpolation
  - content-aware scene detection